 Devumi Fake Follower Scam

 Devumi’s customer base included high-profile clients such as athletes, actors, musicians, writers, motivational speakers, lawyers, and more.
-Several Hollywood actors and actresses were exposed in this scam.
-This allowed users to undertake practices that were against the terms of service of Twitter and the FTC Act.
+Several Hollywood actors and actresses were exposed in this scam as well.

 Eventually, Britain’s Financial Conduct Authority (FCT) has to issue a warning to inform users about scammers using fake celebrity endorsements for cryptocurrency scams.
 If users clicked on these fake celebrity endorsements links, it would guide them to a genuine-looking website offering crypto-related products.